dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 The *share-mode:* keyword determines how a file can be accessed by other streams while the stream has it open.
 The possible values are:

--  *#”share-read”* Allow other streams to be opened to the file for reading but not for writing.
+-  *#"share-read"* Allow other streams to be opened to the file for reading but not for writing.
--  *#”share-write”* Allow other streams to be opened for writing but not for reading.
+-  *#"share-write"* Allow other streams to be opened for writing but not for reading.
--  *#”share-read-write”* Allow other streams to be opened for writing or reading.
+-  *#"share-read-write"* Allow other streams to be opened for writing or reading.
--  *#”exclusive”* Do not allow other streams to be opened to this file.
+-  *#"exclusive"* Do not allow other streams to be opened to this file.

 Sequence streams
 ^^^^^^^^^^^^^^^^